ZdenekPrudil/Ellipse-fitting/README.md

 # Ellipse-fitting
-Example of least squares fitting of an ellipse
+Example of least squares fitting of an ellipse see: Least squares fitting of an ellipse.ipynb